LawInform Courses

 4 CPD Unit On-demand recording

-This session was recorded on 6 February 2025 as part of the Important issues for in-house lawyers: mandatory rule 6.1 - live webinar.
+This session was recorded on 6 February 2025 as part of the Important issues for in-house lawyers: Mandatory rule 6.1 - live webinar.

 Hear from legal experts in this live online course as they discuss some of the current issues faced by in-house legal practitioners, while earning four CPD units.